16 Spring Haircut Trends To Inspire Your Next Salon Appointment

 The Textured Pixie

 The pixie cut 2.0 champions all hair types and textures, says Antiga.
 Your hairstylist is likely to enlist a technique called point-cutting to add lots of texture and movement, exactly like this style by hairstylist @livelifemichxoxo__ on Instagram.
 A hair-cutting razor also achieves a similar effect.
-Dial up the shine with a hair oil like Kérastase Mini Elixir Ultime Hydrating Hair Oil Serum.
+Dial up the shine with a hair oil like TRESemmé Lamellar Shine Finishing Oil, £10.

 The ’90s Flick